Shanghai tightens lockdown despite falling COVID cases | Health

 China's export growth tumbled in April as global demand weakened, adding to pressure on the world's second-largest economy.

-Exports rose 3.7% over a year earlier to $273.6 billion, down sharply from March's 15.7% growth, customs data showed Monday.
-Reflecting weak Chinese demand, imports crept up 0.7% to $222.5 billion, in line with the previous month's growth below 1%.
+Exports rose 3.7 percent over a year earlier to USD 273.6 billion, down sharply from March's 15.7 percent growth, customs data showed Monday.
+Reflecting weak Chinese demand, imports crept up 0.7 percent to USD 222.5 billion, in line with the previous month's growth below 1 percent.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)